uc-cdis/mariner/conformance/README.md

 Now you're ready to run some conformance tests!

-You can view the tool's usage by passing it the `-help` flag:
+You can view the tool's usage by passing it a flag it doesn't recognize - e.g., `-help`:

 ```
 Matts-MacBook-Pro:testTool mattgarvin$ conformance -help